 1. Apple News Room

 Apple is certainly the biggest company using Ghost for its website.
-Their entire website was not built using Ghost, just their newsroom.
-It is still a popular website that receives millions of visitors monthly.
-Newsroom design blends perfectly with Apple’s minimalistic greyscale design language and keeps the main menu from the landing page.
+Although their entire website was not built using Ghost, just their newsroom, it is still popular, receiving millions of visitors monthly.
+The newsroom design blends seamlessly with Apple’s minimalist, greyscale design language and retains the main menu from the landing page.

 2. Square Blog – The Bottom Line

 Square is a digital payment provider based in San Francisco, California, founded by one of the founders of X (formerly Twitter).
-Their main website runs on a custom setup, but their blog is based on Ghost.
-It features a minimalistic design with a featured section on top and a grid layout underneath.
-The blog, like their main website has a clear call to action button in the header and elsewhere on the page.
+Their main website runs on a custom setup, while their blog runs on Ghost.
+It features a minimalist design with a featured section at the top and a grid layout below.
+The blog, like their main website, has a clear call to action button in the header and elsewhere on the page.

 3. DuckDuckGo Blog – Spread Privacy

-DuckDuckGo is a privacy-focused search engine that is slowly gaining popularity, and it is one of the few that can take away traffic from all might Google Search.
-They use Ghost for their news blog, announcing donations, product updates, and more.
+DuckDuckGo is a privacy-focused search engine that is slowly gaining popularity and is one of the few that can take traffic away from all-mighty Google Search.
+They use Ghost for their news blog to announce donations, product updates, and more.
 While not many people know about DuckDuckGo, it has been around for over 15 years and serves close to 100M searches a day.

 4. Mozilla Mixed Reality Blog

-Mozilla is better known for its Firefox, the 3rd most popular internet browser behind Chrome and Safari.
+Mozilla is better known for Firefox, the 3rd-most-popular internet browser behind Chrome and Safari.
 They run many blogs, but one on VR/AR is based on Ghost.
 This blog features a clean design you can replicate using any ready-made Ghost themes.

 5. Guidelines.com

-Guidelines is another widely popular website focusing on financial information, and their retirement information blogging platform is based on the Ghost blogging platform.
+Guidelines is another widely popular website that focuses on financial information, and its retirement information blog is built on the Ghost blogging platform.
 It features a clean design that blends perfectly with the rest of their website.

 6. Ookla (Speedtest.net Blog)

 I bet you have no idea what Ookla is, but I know you have visited Speedtest.net millions of times to test your internet speed.
-Ookla is behind this widely popular service that hundreds of millions of users use.
-The blog itself focuses on company news to update the community.
+Ookla is behind this widely popular service used by hundreds of millions of users.
+The blog focuses on company news to keep the community updated.

 7. OpenAI

 In recent years, OpenAI has become a household name thanks to ChatGPT.
-Their corporate website happens to run on Ghost and features a dark, minimalistic layout focused on their main offerings.
+Their corporate website runs on Ghost and features a dark, minimalist layout focused on their main offerings.

 8. Emojipedia Blog